 - For best results, place chocolate in a small dry bowl (any water in the chocolate will cause it to tighten) and set in a double boiler or inside a larger pan containing hot, but not boiling water.

 - Melt chocolate slowly, then stir until smooth.
-If your chocolate does tighten and become uncooperative during melting, save it by adding 1 tsp. of vegetable oil or melted shortening per ounce of chocolate.
+If your chocolate does tighten and become uncooperative during melting, save it by adding 1 teaspoon of vegetable oil or melted shortening per ounce of chocolate.
 Gently stir until the chocolate loosens up, then proceed.

 Tip: When dipping fruits in chocolate: dry each piece of fruit thoroughly on paper towels first to keep moisture from ruining your chocolate.